Kisky3/TOEIC/README.md

 13.`subsidiary`:one that is connected with but of less importance than the main one, especially a company owned by another company.

-14,`track record`:a person's, a company's or a product's past performance, achievements, or failures.
+14.`track record`:a person's, a company's or a product's past performance, achievements, or failures.

+15.`acquire`: to gain possesion of.

+16.`affiliate`: a branch organization; a subsidiary.
 ###